jiasong18/Ant-Media-Server-Wiki/CoTurn-Cluster.md

 ```
 ### Install TURN Server

-In this section, we will install and configure Coturn on Coturn1 and Coturn2 server.
+In this section, we will install and configure CoTurn on Coturn1 and Coturn2 server.

 Update the repository and install CoTurn with the following command

 `apt-get update && apt-get install coturn -y`

-Enable the TURN server as follows.
+Enable the TURN server as follows:

 `sed -i 's/#TURNSERVER_ENABLED.*/TURNSERVER_ENABLED=1/g' /etc/default/coturn`

-Next, add CoTurn to start at boot time
+Next, add CoTurn to startup at boot time:

 `systemctl enable coturn`

-Backup original conf file.
+Backup original conf file:

 `mv /etc/turnserver.conf{,_bck}`

-Create the following file with the editor
+Create the following file with the editor:

 `vim /etc/turnserver.conf`

-Add below lines then save and exit (don't forget to change database credentials)
+Add below lines then save and exit (don't forget to change database credentials):
 ```
 fingerprint
 lt-cred-mech